AVGVST

 The polisher’s hands

 That ecosystem proved decisive.
 AVGVST’s three Yekaterinburg factories employ more than fifty production workers who turn out roughly 3,000 handmade pieces per month.
 One of the polishers previously spent his career finishing optics for sniper rifle scopes — the same exacting hand that once calibrated precision glass now sets rock crystal and citrine into sterling silver.
 The production philosophy treats silver with techniques typically reserved for gold: proprietary finishing standards, hand-cut gemstones processed at a dedicated Sverdlovsk Oblast lapidary facility, and quality tolerances that most Russian jewelers apply only to precious metals.
+The Ural gem-cutting trade has always run on apprenticeship rather than school certification, and the AVGVST workshop sits inside that continuity — a polisher who arrives with twenty years of defense-optics experience is a coincidence elsewhere and an expectation in Yekaterinburg.

 This was the foundation of a deliberate market position.
 Russian jewelry bifurcated between ultra-luxury artisans like Ilgiz F and mass-market volume players like Sokolov and Sunlight.
 AVGVST occupied the space between them — what the global industry calls demi-fine — pricing its core range between 90 and 350 euros and anchoring the aesthetic in Constructivist minimalism rather than ornament.
 The debut Malevich collection, featured in Vogue Russia in 2015, announced the brand’s intention: art-referenced design at accessible price points, made by the same hands that once served the defense industry.